Today I am Fervor

 Over the next several months, Todd did well.
 Relatively.

-By day 108, it was 84%, partially because the survivors were tired and outnumbered.
+By day 108, it was 84% as the survivors became tired and incredibly outnumbered.

 … … …